 In spite of this, some countries in Africa still outshine many western countries in GDP growth, albeit from a relatively low base.

 As we now find ourselves deep within the grips of a mobile-first information age, the African continent is seizing this moment to leapfrog older technologies and drive innovation forward in new and fascinating ways.

 The next century belongs to Africa - Former UN Secretary-General, Ban Ki-Moon

 Bright minds across the continent are using technology to solve a plethora of problems in areas where some governments have failed such as in education, healthcare, and transportation.

 Like using drones to deliver blood to remote hospitals or turning mobile phone numbers into virtual addresses.
 In other instances African entrepreneurs are simply disrupting industries which for have been stagnant for decades such as financial services.

 African tech is a truly exciting space to be in right now.
 Come and join us on the journey!
-Each week we’ll be telling the stories of some of Africa’s most innovative and interesting entrepreneurs right here in this newsletter.
+Every Wednesday we’ll be telling the stories and sharing insights from Africa’s most exciting startups right here in this newsletter.
+Subscribe below!